-Currently Maggie is working on her doctorate through Pacific College of Oriental Medicine and has enjoyed incorporating evidence-based medicine into her acupuncture practice.
+Dr. Maggie received her doctorate through Pacific College of Oriental Medicine and has enjoyed incorporating evidence-based medicine in to her acupuncture practice.
 By calling on her background in nutrition and integrative care, she is equipped to discuss all aspects of a healthier lifestyle.
 She has experience working with shoulder pain, arthritis, back pain, knee pain, muscle spasms, hip pain, immunity, allergies, asthma, common cold, sinusitis, abdominal pain, irritable bowel syndrome, indigestion, PMS, menstrual irregularities, infertility, anxiety, depression, substance abuse and addiction, stress, dizziness, migraines, facial palsy, chronic fatigue, and many more!
 It is Maggie’s intention to create a non-judgmental, welcoming, and safe environment for all people.

 Training & Certifications: